Descriptions of Major Access Links and Databases

 Environmental Sciences and Pollution Management

-ESPM's abstracts and citations are drawn from over 4000 scientific journals and thousands of
+ESPM's abstracts and citations are drawn from over 6000 serials including scientific

-environmental biotechnology, environmental engineering, environmental impact statements (U.S.),
+ecology, energy resources, environmental biotechnology, environmental engineering, environmental

-hazardous waste, industrial hygiene, microbiology related to industrial & environmental issues,
+impact statements (U.S.), hazardous waste, industrial hygiene, microbiology related to industrial

-pollution (land, air, water, noise, solid waste, and radioactive), risk assessment, safety science,
+& environmental issues, pollution (land, air, water, noise, solid waste, and radioactive), risk

-toxicology & toxic emissions, waste management, and water resource issues.
+assessment, safety science, toxicology & toxic emissions, waste management, and water resource

-articles, technical reports, program descriptions and evaluations, and curricular materials in the
+program descriptions and evaluations, and curricular materials in the field of education.
+There is

 FAOSTAT is an on-line and multilingual database currently containing over 1 million

-time-series records covering international statistics in the following areas: Production, Trade,
+time-series records covering international statistics in hunger, food, and agriculture.
+The data

 government information, including legislative and regulatory material, as well as publications of